CW: Structural homophobia, racist microaggressions, manipulation

 “Or what, you’ll take away my allowance?”

 “Or she’ll be spending the next year in prison.”
-Scheffen nodded at Djaneki, who slumped a little, chewing on the inside of her cheek.
+Scheffen nodded at Djaneki, who slumped a little, chewing on the inside of her cheek with a sullen glare his way.

 Rook stared at Djaneki, then back at Scheffen.
 “You’re joking.”